Jaycc-Was-Taken/jcc-chopshop/Readme.md

 # A Chop Shop for QBCore Framework
 Features :
-- Has a easily configurable PED for assignment of a random vehicle and location after a short while via email.
 - The random location gives a 200 wide slightly transparent blue blip over the approximate vehicle location.
 The vehicle can be anywhere within that zone, and the zone moves around the vehicle location.
 - All locations and vehicles easily configurable in the Config file.
 - Won't assign the same vehicle or location twice in a row.